awslabs/aws-cloudfront-extensions/workshop/_index.en.md

 ### One stop to find Lambda@Edge and CloudFront Function for different use cases

-CloudFront Extensions offers production level Lambda@Edge and CloudFront Function for common CloudFront use cases, such as redirect, authentication, pre-warm etc.
+CloudFront Extensions offers production level Lambda@Edge and CloudFront Function for common CloudFront use cases, such as redirect, authentication verification, pre-warm etc.

 #### Lambda@Edge